haddocking/haddocking.github.io/education/community-forum-2017/CPMD_tutorial/index.md

 3. The **free energy barrier is considerably larger than k<sub>B</sub>T** and/or the timescale for the reaction is much larger than picoseconds, the reaction cannot occur spontaneously during the simulation time of the quantum molecular dynamics and a <u>constrained molecular dynamics</u> or more in general some <u>enhanced sampling technique</u> (e.g. metadynamics, umbrella sampling) has to be employed.

 When we have no information about the reaction, each of the above mentioned approach has to be attempted in sequence, also because each approach is preliminary for the subsequent one.
 Moreover, the approaches are listed in increasing order of complexity and computational requirements.
 Just to provide some estimates, for a system with a size similar to the one we are currently investigating, on a state-of-the-art workstation the first approach is supposed to take several hours/days of calculations, the second one requires order of weeks, while performing a meaningful simulation with the third approach needs some months.
-For this reason, in this tutorial we will discuss only the first two.
+For this reason, in this tutorial we will focus mainly on the first two approaches.

 # QM/MM annealing